 For smaller companies especially, freight management is not a core competency.
 Hiring, training and maintaining a transportation staff, and keeping up with systems requirements, can be expensive and time-consuming.
 Outsourcing freight management transfers the financial burden of staffing and capital expenditures and also opens the door to innovative solutions that on-the-ball carriers should be suggesting.
 Also, carriers will simply operate more efficiently than you because they can buy things, like fuel, in bulk.

-If you own your own trucks, consider divesting and outsourcing freight management to outside experts.
+If you own your own trucks, consider divesting and outsourcing freight management logistics to outside experts.
 Shippers who own their own fleet of trucks are often paying at least a 25% premium over the typical cost of outsourcing delivery needs to reputable and reliable carriers.

 To reduce CPG logistics costs, make a change

 For mid-tier suppliers, the biggest savings opportunities in the CPG supply chain likely require strategies that are outside your comfort zone or require significant time to develop – time you may not have.

 Rather than risk failure on untried approaches, it’s tempting to delay action until someone else has figured it out.
 But progress typically results from bold action and a willingness to fail.
 Perhaps we need to examine the time we invest in doing the same things better and reinvest at least some of that time in imperfect execution of new strategies that can set us apart.